MLOps: Model management, deployment and monitoring with Azure Machine Learning

 For more information on ONNX with Azure Machine Learning, see the Create and accelerate ML models article.

-Trained machine learning models can be deployed as web services in the cloud or locally on your development environment.
+Trained machine learning models are deployed as web services in the cloud or locally.
 You can also deploy models to Azure IoT Edge devices.
-Deployments can use CPU, GPU, or field-programmable gate arrays (FPGA) for inferencing.
+Deployments use CPU, GPU, or field-programmable gate arrays (FPGA) for inferencing.
 You can also use models from Power BI.

 When using a model as a web service or IoT Edge device, you provide the following items: